jamesericdavidson/jamesdavidson.xyz/content/testimonials/index.md

 ## Sean Tilson - Business Analyst at Hunter Douglas {#sean-tilson}

-{{< img src="sean-tilson-testimonial.webp" alt="Testimonial for the Jibber Jabber with Jim podcast.
-Sean Tilson writes: '... he’s easy to talk to and demonstrates genuine interest ...'" loading="eager" >}}

 > I thoroughly enjoyed my time speaking with James on his show.
 >
 > James is a natural conversationalist - he's easy to talk to and demonstrates genuine interest, and I found our discussion to be deeply engaging.